DanPearce/CI_PP3_Battleships/README.md

 </details>

 ### Input Errors
-The game has consistant visual feedback which will display to the user if there is ever a circumstance of input error.
+The game has consistent visual feedback which will display to the user if there is ever a circumstance of input error.
 This provides the user a warning and details to them how to solve the issue and continue with the game.

 - User Stories: 4, 9, 10